In this guide:

 An image of the configured environment for the same system as the previous images.
 Four of the components have coverage agents configured in their component instances, denoted by a blue C symbol, with good connections denoted by a green checkmark.

-The CTP Components or the entire Environment can be synchronized from your deployment pipeline via REST API.
+Now that the Environment in CTP has been fully setup via the GUI, the CTP Components or the entire Environment can be automatically synchronized from your deployment pipeline via REST API.
 For example, when a new version of your microservice is built and deployed, it will have a new Build ID that CTP needs to have a reference to.
 The microservice's deployment endpoint, and thus coverage agent endpoint, may also change, and synchronizing CTP with the current state of your deployed microservices is essential in correctly measuring code coverage and associating it with the appropriate builds that have been deployed.
 If automation drives the deployment of your applications into a test environment, it is recommended to automate updating CTP at the same time.

 You can use the following APIs to update CTP: